maxxchain/docs/mining.md

-## MaxxChain Node Setup
+## Mining MaxxChain

-These instructions are for Ubuntu users, will work for version 18,20,22
+These instructions are for Ubuntu users, will work for version 18,20,22.
+Note that there are similarity in setting up a mining node and a regular node but some minor change and precautions needs to be taken.

 ## Setup a user